El Reno, Oklahoma

-El Reno is a city in and county seat of Canadian County, Oklahoma, United States.
+El Reno is a city in and the county seat of Canadian County, Oklahoma, United States.
 As of the 2020 census, the city population was 16,989, marking a change of 1.55% from 16,729, recorded in the 2010 census.
 The city was begun shortly after the 1889 land rush and named for the nearby Fort Reno.
 It is located in Central Oklahoma, about 25 mi west of downtown Oklahoma City.

 History

 The land of Canadian County belonged to the historic Cheyenne and Arapaho tribes at the time of European encounter.
 In 1874, the United States established a fort to supervise the area and General Philip Sheridan took command.
 He named it Fort Reno in honor of his friend, Gen. Jesse L. Reno, who was killed in the American Civil War.

-After the 1889 landrun, there were three entities the local postmaster had to keep separate - Fort Reno, Reno City, and the community township or Village of (El) Reno.
+After the 1889 land run, there were three entities the local postmaster had to keep separate - Fort Reno, Reno City, and the community township or Village of (El) Reno.
 The Village of El Reno originated shortly after the 1889 land run, with the post office coming into being in June of that year.

-Although "el reno" means "the reindeer" in Spanish, the town was actually named, in part, after nearby Fort Reno.
+Although "el reno" means "the reindeer" in Spanish, the town was actually named, in part, after nearby Fort Reno, with the name "Reno" ultimately derived from Anglicized French "Reynaud".
 Reindeer are not native to Oklahoma.

-The town's name was taken from the nearby military post of Fort Reno, with the "el" (meaning "the" in spanish) later added by the local postmaster to help differentiate the community from the also newly established Reno City.
+The town's name was taken from the nearby military post of Fort Reno, with the "el" (meaning "the" in Spanish) later added by the local postmaster to help differentiate the community from the also newly established Reno City.

 Reno City was located on the north-side of the Canadian River five miles northeast of community of El Reno.
 The community of El Reno was located on the south-side of the Canadian river.

 The original village townsite was platted by the Oklahoma Homestead and Town Company on 120 acres of the homestead of John Foreman.
 In 1890, Foreman's 120 acres along with 80 acres of Thomas Jensen's, were incorporated into the Village of El Reno.

 After the railroad company announced their rail lines were going to run on the south side of the Canadian river, Reno City relocated to the township of El Reno.
 The original Reno City site north of the river was abandoned.
 What remained and continues to this day is Fort Reno and the city of El Reno.